 Associated funding: “Ecology and Biogeochemical Impacts of Viruses in Marine Oxygen Minimum Zones”; National Science Foundation, Biological Oceanography

-Collaborators: To accomplish our goals, we are working with an amazing group of researchers from around the globe, including Dr. Frank Stewart at Georgia Institute of Technology, Dr. Steven Hallam at University of British Columbia, Dr. Virginia Edgcomb at Woods Hole Oceanographic Institution, Dr. Gordon Taylor at Stony Brook University, Dr. Osvaldo Ulloa at University of Concepcion, Dr. Matthew Sullivan at Ohio State University, and Dr. Christopher Algar at Dalhousie University.
+Collaborators: To accomplish our goals, we are working with an amazing group of researchers from around the globe, including Dr. Simon Roux at the DOE Joint Genome Institute, Dr. Frank Stewart at Georgia Institute of Technology, Dr. Steven Hallam at University of British Columbia, Dr. Virginia Edgcomb at Woods Hole Oceanographic Institution, Dr. Gordon Taylor at Stony Brook University, Dr. Osvaldo Ulloa at University of Concepcion, Dr. Matthew Sullivan at Ohio State University, and Dr. Christopher Algar at Dalhousie University.

 Viral Ecology in Deep-Sea Hydrothermal Vent Systems